6 Tips To Improve Your Dealership’s Inventory Photos

 When a vehicle enters inventory, the first thing that some dealers may do is take photos in order to quickly upload them to their website and social media.
 However, waiting for a couple of hours to do so or leaving it to the next morning can really impact the quality of your photos.

 Unless you have an indoor space where the vehicle photos are taken, there are appropriate times to capture the best possible shots.
-The hour after sunrise and before sunset have just the right amount of light to give warmth to your photos, better capture the vehicle colours and sharpen its edges.
+The hour after sunrise and before sunset have just the right amount of light to give warmth to your photos.
+Take photos during this time frame to better capture the vehicle colours and sharpen its edges.

 Take a look at the photo below, likely taken at noon, when the sun is at its highest, making the light reflect very harshly and casting unwanted shadows.